National CSA Directory

 Eggs and Health

-Research on moderate egg consumption in two large prospective cohort studies found that up to one egg per day is not associated with increased heart disease risk in healthy individuals.
+Researchers found that moderate egg consumption of up to one egg per day is not associated with increased heart disease risk in healthy individuals.

 Eggs were previously associated with heart disease risk.
 However, a solid body of research shows that for most people, cholesterol in food has a smaller effect on blood levels of total cholesterol and harmful LDL cholesterol than does the mix of fats in the diet.